 “I’m excited to show our educators that the information gained from this research may contribute to both crop improvement and rational drug design for human diseases,” Song said.
 “My hope is the teachers bring this information back to their classrooms and inspire students to consider careers in plant pathology.”

-A cohort of six Florida high school teachers will be selected, with a preference given to those who teach at schools that receive Title I funds.
+A cohort of six Florida high school teachers were selected, with a preference given to those who teach at schools that receive Title I funds.

 This is the third PD in a series of four annual workshops, funded by a grant from the National Science Foundation.
+Stay tuned for application information for our 2025-2026 workshop.
 Learn more about previous cohorts at the following link: Research Experience for Florida High School Teachers in Plant Pathology.

 Workshop Benefits: